Behind the Camera: The Cinematographer's Art

-Behind the Camera: The Cinematographer's Art is the fifth book by Leonard Maltin regarding movies.
-It was first published in 1971, and the book itself is divided into two parts.
-The first part is an introduction to the film industry that cites technically well-done movies as well as the contributions of the cameramen—the later cinematographers -- to making their impact.
-The second part contains each of Maltin's interviews with five of the leading cinematographers (as of 1970): Arthur C. Miller, Hal Mohr, Hal Rosson, Lucien Ballard, and Conrad Hall.
-Behind the Camera is illustrated with samples of their best work and contains a listing of the Academy Awards for Best Cinematography from 1927 to 1970.Also there are producers, make up personnel, editors, special effects staff, technicians, writers, the camera men and more.
+Behind the Camera: The Cinematographer's Art is the fifth book by Leonard Maltin regarding movies, first published in 1971.
+The book is divided into two parts.
+The first part is an introduction to the film industry that cites technically well-done movies as well as the contributions of the cameramen and the later cinematographers highlighting their impact.
+The second part contains each of Maltin's interviews with five of the then leading cinematographers: Arthur C. Miller, Hal Mohr, Hal Rosson, Lucien Ballard, and Conrad Hall.
+The book is illustrated with samples of their best work and contains a listing of the Academy Awards for Best Cinematography from 1927 to 1970.